ubdsgroup/mlcourse-ub/source/syllabus.rst

     * Will be released every Wednesday at 9.00 AM EST
     * Due next Tuesday at 11.59 PM EST
     * Gradiance 0 will not be evaluated (warm up)
-    * Gradiance 6 will be released on March 11 but will be due on March 24 due to Spring Recess

-  * All assignments are electronically due on Fridays by 12.59 PM EST through UBLearns.
+  * All assignments are electronically due on Fridays by 11.59 PM EST through UBLearns.
-  * Hard copies of assignment reports will be due in-class on Fridays before the end of the class.

 Assignments (Tentative Schedule)
 ---------------------------------
   * Programming Assignment 1 - This assignment will focus on building linear models for supervised learning.
 This will include implementing a linear regression model for regression, and three classification models, viz., logistic regression, perceptron, and support vector machine (SVM).
-  * Programming Assignment 2 - In this assignment, your task is to implement a Multilayer Perceptron the neural network and evaluate its performance in classifying handwritten digits.
-You will also use the same network to analyze a more challenging hand-drawn images dataset and compare the performance of the neural network against a deep neural network using the TensorFlow library.
+  * Programming Assignment 2 - In this assignment, your task will be to explore non-linear machine learning models to learn from text and image data.
   * Programming Assignment 3 - This programming assignment has two parts.
 In the first part, you will implement a Naive Bayes Classifier and test it on a publicly available data set.
 In the second part, you will manipulate the data characteristics to understand how classifiers get impacted by the underlying bias in the training data.
 Focus will be on developing a COMPAS style risk assessment system.

 Course Texts
 ---------------
+* Kevin Murphy, Machine Learning: A Probabilistic Perspective, MIT Press, 2012.
 * Tom Mitchell, Machine Learning.
 McGraw-Hill, 1997.
-* Kevin Murphy, Machine Learning: A Probabilistic Perspective, MIT Press, 2012.
 * Chris Bishop, Pattern Recognition and Machine Learning, Springer, 2006.
 * David Mackay, Information Theory, Inference, and Learning Algorithms, Cambridge Press, 2003.
 * Trevor Hastie, Robert Tibshirani and Jerome Friedman, The Elements of Statistical Learning.
 Springer, 2009.